afraenkel/DSC96/README.md

 5. [AB Testing](./projects/05.AB_Testing)
 6. [Prediction](./projects/06.Prediction)

+### Readings

-* There are loosely related readings scheduled concurrently with the projects, intended to get you thinking about larger issues in data science.
+There are loosely related readings scheduled concurrently with the projects, intended to get you thinking about larger issues in data science.
 These are found in the `readings.md` file in each project.